Political system

 Constitution

-The Slovenian Constitution is the highest legal instrument, and is adopted and amended by the National Assembly according to a special procedure which requires a two-thirds majority.
-It was adopted on 23 December 1991 and lays down a parliamentary governance system.
+The Slovenian Constitution is the highest legal act, and is adopted and amended by the National Assembly according to a special procedure requiring a two-thirds majority.
+It was adopted on 23 December 1991 and establishes a parliamentary governance system.

-This supreme instrument in the hierarchical order is followed by other legal instruments, ranging from the laws adopted by the National Assembly, government decrees implementing laws, regulations, guidelines and orders of the ministries intended to implement laws and government decrees, to the regulations of local self-governing bodies adopted by them to regulate matters within their respective spheres of competence.
+This supreme instrument in the hierarchical order is followed by other legal acts, ranging from laws adopted by the National Assembly, government decrees implementing laws, regulations, guidelines and decrees issued by the ministries, intended to implement laws, and government decrees, to regulations of local self-governing bodies adopted to regulate matters within their respective spheres of competence.

 Parliament

-The Slovenian Parliament is bicameral, composed of the National Assembly and the National Council.
-In the National Assembly, there are 88 representatives of political parties and two representatives of the Italian and Hungarian national communities, elected by the people to represent their interests.
-Members of the National Council nominated and elected by different interest groups in society represent organised social interests and the interests of local communities.
+The Slovenian Parliament is bicameral, consisting of the National Assembly and the National Council.
+The National Assembly comprises 88 representatives of political parties and two representatives of the Italian and Hungarian ethnic communities.
+The National Council is composed of 40 representatives of employers, employees, farmers, craftsmen, independent professionals, non-economic activities, and local interests.

 The Government wields executive power and is composed of the Prime Minister and Ministers.
 The Government is responsible to the deputies in the National Assembly, who confirm the Government.
 The Government directs and coordinates the implementation of state policy, taking into account the provisions of the Constitution, laws and other general acts of the National Assembly.

 The Government thus issues regulations and adopts the legal, political, economic, financial, organisational and other measures necessary to ensure the development of the State and the regulation of all areas for which the Republic of Slovenia is responsible.
-The Government submits proposed laws, the state budget, national programmes and other general acts which determine fundamental and long-term political orientations in particular areas to the National Assembly for adoption.
+It proposes laws, the state budget, national programmes and other general acts to the National Assembly for adoption, which define the principal and long-term political orientations for particular areas.

 The Government is headed by the Prime Minister, who is elected by secret ballot by the deputies in the National Assembly with the required majority of their votes.
 After being elected to office, the Prime Minister proposes to the National Assembly candidates for ministers who must be approved by the deputies.
 The Prime Minister heads and directs the Government's work, ensures the unity of its political and administrative orientation, coordinates the work of ministers, represents the Government, and convenes and chairs its sessions.